Mission and supported activities

 Graduate student scholarships

 The Foundation provides support for graduate students to attend conferences in computational biology and data science, where they can present their work and form connections with other researchers in the field.
-Initially the foundation provided support for students and postdocs attending Biological Data Science (2020) and Genome Informatics (2021) meetings at the Cold Spring Harbor Laboratory (CSHL).
-As meetings were virtual we postponed offering scholarships in 2022.
-For 2023 we are resuming this program by offering scholarships for attending The Biology of Genomes and Genome Informatics meetings.
+Initially the foundation provided support for students and postdocs attending Biological Data Science , Genome Informatics, and Biology of Genomes meetings at the Cold Spring Harbor Laboratory (CSHL).

 Academic Mentorship